 During the fourth quarter of 2016, we concluded that the carrying value of Heat Transfer's definite-lived intangible assets (customer relationships and technology) may not be recoverable.
 As a result, we performed an impairment analysis on such assets.
 Based on such analysis, we determined that the fair values of these assets were less than their respective carrying values, resulting in an aggregate impairment charge of \$23.9.
 The fair value of the customer relationship intangible asset was based on the estimated future cash flows of the asset, discounted at a rate of return that reflects the relative risk of the cash flows (unobservable inputs - Level 3).
-The fair values for the technology intangible assets were based on applying estimated royalty rates to projected revenues associated with the assets, discounted at a rate of return that reflects the relative risk of the revenues and current market conditions (unobservable inputs - Level 3).
+The fair values for the return that reflects the relative risk of the revenues and current market conditions (unobservable inputs - Level 3).